top of page

 Section 2 Resignation

-Article 9 – Committees
+Article 10 – Committees

-Section 1 Executive Committee
+Section 1 Executive Board

 Section 2 Standing Committees and Ad-Hoc Committees

-NVDC may set up committees from time to time as needed to act in an advisory capacity.
+The Executive Board may set up committees from time to time as needed to act in an advisory capacity.

-Article 10 – Club Endorsements
+Article 11 – Club Endorsements

-Section 1 General Meetings for Endorsements
+Section 1 Endorsements

 Section 2 Endorsements in Ranked-Choice Races

 Ranked-Choice voting was passed by the voters as an amendment to the City Charter in March of 2002.
 Ranked-choice voting allows San Francisco voters to rank up to three candidates for a single office.
 Ranked-Choice voting is used to elect the Mayor, District Attorney, Sheriff, City Attorney, Treasurer, Assessor-Recorder, Public Defender and Members of the Board of Supervisors.
+If the race is a Ranked-Choice race with three or more candidates, the Executive Board will determine an appropriate endorsement voting system to allow members to vote on one or multiple candidates for endorsement, using reasonable efforts and available tools.
+To receive an endorsement, any candidate will have to achieve at least 60% of the votes of the members voting for that position.

 Section 3 Rescission of an Endorsement

-Article 11 – Selection For Representatives At California Democratic Party Pre-Endorsement Conferences
+Article 12 – Selection For Representatives At California Democratic Party Pre-Endorsement Conferences

-Article 12 – Execution of Instruments, Deposits and Funds
+Article 13 – Execution of Instruments, Deposits and Funds

 Section 1 Execution of Instruments

-The Executive Committee may authorize any officer or agent of NVDC to enter into any contract or execute and deliver any instrument in the name and on behalf of NVDC.
-Unless so authorized, no officer or agent shall have any power or authority to bind NVDC by any contract or engagement or pledge its credit or render it liable monetarily for any purpose or in any amount.
+The Executive Board may authorize any officer or agent of NVDC to enter into any contract or execute and deliver any instrument in the name and on behalf of NVDC.
+Unless so authorized, no officer or agent must have any power or authority to bind NVDC by any contract or engagement or pledge its credit or render it liable monetarily for any purpose or in any amount.

 Section 2 Deposits